Ensembles of Localised Models for Time Series Forecasting: Methods

 In this approach, we use a combination of feature and distance-based clustering techniques to build ensemble models.
 Table \ref{tab:clustering_techniques_overview} summarises the clustering techniques used in our experiments.
 Here, the Category column indicates the approach to which the clustering algorithm is applied, and the Package and Function columns provide a reference to the software implementation used in our experiments.

 For the feature-based clustering approach, we use K-means \citep{ref_90} and K-means++ \citep{ref_91} as the primary clustering algorithms.
 Here, the K-means++ algorithm is used to address the weak centroid initialisation problem present in the traditional K-means algorithm.
 We extract a set of self-explainable features \citep{ref_88} from each time series and cluster them to identify similar groups of time series.
 This approach is similar to the methodology suggested by \citet{ref_2}.
 The extracted features include mean, variance, first order of autocorrelation, trend, linearity, curvature, entropy, lumpiness, spikiness, level shift, variance change, flat spots, crossing points, maximum Kullback-Leibler (KL) shift and time KL shift.
 We use the \verb|tsfeatures| function from the \verb|tsfeatures| package \citep{ref_89} to extract these time series features.
 In this way, we represent each time series as a vector of features.
 We then apply the target clustering algorithms to determine the optimal feature grouping, which represents the subgroups of time series that are used to train the GFMs.
+There have been other feature extraction procedures proposed in the literature, such as catch22 \citep{lubba_2019_catch22} or tsfresh \citep{CHRIST201872}, and their use would most likely result in different clustering outcomes.
+However, \verb|tsfeatures| is a popular and well-established package in the forecasting space, and has been used in a similar setting by \citet{ref_2}, which is why we focus on this package.

 To implement the distance-based clustering approach, we use the K-medoids clustering \citep{ref_95} algorithm, using DTW as the primary distance measure.
 The K-medoids algorithm handles noise and outliers better compared with K-means.
 As distance-based clustering algorithms work directly on the raw observations of the time series, a prior preprocessing phase is not necessary.